Scientific-Computing-Lab/gpuFLOPBench/README.md

 The following is a list of steps to help you get set up and into the main bash shell of the container.

 ‼️‼️
-We note that the base container image will take up about 40 GB of storage space; once we start building codes and gathering profiling data, the disk usage will jump up to about 50 GB.
+We note that the base container image will take up about 15 GB of storage space, which then jumps to 40 GB when we build the container; once we start building codes and gathering profiling data, the disk usage will jump up to about 50 GB.
 Please ensure your system has enough storage space before continuing.
 ‼️‼️

 ```
-git clone git@github.com:gregbolet/gpu-FLOPBench.git ./gpu-flopbench
+git clone git@github.com:gregbolet/gpu-flopbench.git ./gpu-flopbench
 cd ./gpu-flopbench
 docker build --progress=plain -t 'gpu-flopbench' .
 docker run -ti --gpus all --name gpu-flopbench-container --runtime=nvidia -e NVIDIA_DRIVER_CAPABILITIES=compute,utility -e NVIDIA_VISIBLE_DEVICES=all gpu-flopbench